ACED-IDP/g3t_etl/CONTRIBUTING.md

 The Submitter uses the `g3t_etl dictionary` and `datamodel-code-generator` utility to create their `Submission` mapping class.

+The Submitter adjusts the template files for their use case.

 The Submitter creates a Transformer class that:
 * inherits from `Submission`
 * implements `transform(ResearchStudy) -> list[Resources]`
 * implements `register()` which callbacks `factory.register(transformer, dictionary_path)`

 The Submitter uses the `g3t_etl transform` command to read tabular data and create ndjson files in `META/`

+The Submitter uses `g3t utilities meta validate` to validate the ndjson files.

 The Submitter uses the `g3t` commands to commit and push changes to the server